mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 A list of supported identifiers can be found in the :ref:`Supported identifiers` section.

-Providing group information in your publications file for organisations without a traditional hierarchy structure
+Providing group information in your publications file for organizations without a traditional hierarchy structure
 =================================================================================================================
 You can add multiple sections in your hierarchy if you would like to browse by different categories, e.g. Geography and Therapeutic Area.

-Here is a publications file example for organisations with multiple group types:
+Here is a publications file example for organizations with multiple group types:

 .. list-table::
    :widths: 20 20 20 20 20